 If a bill is received via email, it will go to one of two places:

 - Processing Tab: If this is the first time Lightyear has received a bill from this supplier, you'll need to apply a map before we can extract the data.
 Click here for a guide to our Processing tab to learn more about finding and applying maps.
-If Lightyear receives a file type that doesn't support automatic data extraction, it will also go to Processing awaiting manual entry.
+If Lightyear receives a file type that doesn't support automatic data extraction, it will also go to Processing awaiting Manual Entry or Smart Extract.

 Uploading Bills from your Desktop